microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/New-MgPlannerBucket.md

     - `[StartDateTime <DateTime?>]`: Date and time at which the task starts.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[Title <String>]`: Title of the task.

-TASKS <IMicrosoftGraphPlannerTask[]>: Read-only.
+TASKS <IMicrosoftGraphPlannerTask1[]>: Read-only.
 Nullable.
 The collection of tasks in the bucket.
   - `[Id <String>]`: Read-only.
   - `[ActiveChecklistItemCount <Int32?>]`: Number of checklist items with value set to false, representing incomplete items.
   - `[AppliedCategories <IMicrosoftGraphPlannerAppliedCategories>]`: plannerAppliedCategories